 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof areas over main building are pitched, clad in slates with metal valleys and flashings.
-Access was gained to the apex of the main roof by a hatch and pull ladder and ceiling of the first floor hallway.
-A limited inspection was possible to part of the eaves area from hatches in the bedroom one wardrobe and a bedroom wardrobe.
-The roof is constructed from timber rafters with timber sarking boards.
+The roof is of pitched design, clad externally with tiles and incorporating tiled ridges and cement verges.
+There are metal flashings.
+A restricted inspection of the roof void was carried out via the ceiling hatch within the first floor landing.
+Where seen, the roof is of timber construction with wood wool sarking panels.
+The roof space has been insulated at joist level with a glass wool quilt.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-PVC rainwater goods connected into the drainage system.
+The rainwater goods are of PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of concrete blockwork externally roughcast but the main front elevations are faced in pointed dressed granite stonework.
+The main walls are of cavity concrete block construction, roughcast externally with facing brick features.
+Cavity wall insulation would appear to have been installed.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+The windows are of PVC double glazed design.
+The external doors to the front and rear are of PVC and double glazed panel design.
+Externally there are PVC fascia and soffit boards.